 Enjoy breakfast, lunch and evening platters* from the East Quay Kitchen, located on the ground floor. *Evening platters are only served Thursday-Saturday.

 Toilets and baby changing facilities are available on the ground and first floor (with lift access).
 An ambulant toilet is also located on the ground floor.

 Free Wi-Fi is available at East Quay

-If you think that you have lost an item of your property while visiting us, please contact us.
+If you think that you have lost an item of your property while visiting, please contact us.
 It is our policy to keep lost property for a minimum of six weeks and to offer unclaimed items to charity.